 Even though our scales are some of the most consistent weighing scales on the market, you still have to calibrate them if you move them around.

-How to Test Your Scale
+How to Test Your Commercial Scale for Accuracy

 Currency is one of the best ways to measure things without having a proper tool.
 A dollar bill is six inches long, so you don’t need a ruler if you have some bills in your pocket.